-Many organisations must demonstrate through audits and reports that their business processes and security controls meet the minimum standard set forth by the specific regulation.
+Many organizations must demonstrate through audits and reports that their business processes and security controls meet the minimum standard set forth by the specific regulation.
 They also have a small window of time to notify affected individuals of a security breach or face stiff fines.

 While seemingly a straightforward process, complex language and location specific regulations can make achieving continuous compliance a challenging task.
-Plus, compliance isn’t often considered a core business function, which can lead to disorganised processes and heightened risk.
+Plus, compliance isn’t often considered a core business function, which can lead to disorganized processes and heightened risk.

 MSPs are dedicated, expert personnel that can collect the relevant data, monitor systems and processes, and conduct internal and external reporting needed to demonstrate compliance.
 They can also assist with keeping software patched and replacing outdated equipment, as required by most compliance frameworks.
 This allows internal staff to focus on other core business functions and innovation.

 With more users and devices connecting remotely, it’s no surprise that 82% of cybersecurity breaches occur due to human error.
-Evidently, knowledgeable security staff is a must to minimise cyber risk.
+Evidently, knowledgeable security staff is a must to minimize cyber risk.
 Instead of dedicating time and money to training overburdened in-house teams, an MSP comes in with the expertise and knowledge necessary to address risk across the attack surface.

 MSPs can also provide incident response services and perform regular testing of backups and disaster recovery plans to ensure that the most effective processes, procedures, and policies are in place when an attack strikes.
 Lastly, if contractually obliged, they can provide ongoing cyber awareness training to address user-specific paths like phishing and poor security hygiene.

-No longer a nice-to-have, cyber insurance is an absolute must for organisations of any size.
+No longer a nice-to-have, cyber insurance is an absolute must for organizations of any size.
 Unfortunately, an uptick in ransomware attacks and costly extortion demands has caused cyber insurance carriers to tighten requirements and even introduce new mandates.
 The swift changes to the cyber insurance market have left some businesses confused on what they need to obtain or renew coverage.
 And since you only have one attempt at applying for cyber insurance with certain carriers, you need to have your ducks in a row.

 Some MSPs are quite familiar with the cyber insurance procurement process and can help businesses vet potential carriers.
-They can also assist in ensuring you’re leveraging the correct technology and best practises to meet minimum requirements.
+They can also assist in ensuring you’re leveraging the correct technology and best practices to meet minimum requirements.

 A truly savvy MSP could provide guidance on how go above and beyond with innovative technologies and solutions, which could potentially impact the cyber insurance quote.